FOLLOW US

 Entry Documents

-No vaccination certificates or additional documents are required.
+No vaccination certificates are required.

 Extension of stay